-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Carpentersville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Carpentersville is a village of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Carpentersville who work in office and administrative support (12.46%), sales jobs (10.34%), and food service (7.14%).
+Unlike some villages, Carpentersville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Carpentersville are a mix of both white- and blue-collar jobs.
+Overall, Carpentersville is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Carpentersville who work in office and administrative support (11.20%), sales jobs (9.36%), and management occupations (8.68%).

 Also of interest is that Carpentersville has more people living here who work in computers and math than 95% of the places in the US.

 Carpentersville is an extremely ethnically-diverse village.
 The people who call Carpentersville home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Carpentersville, accounting for 52.77% of the village’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Carpentersville, accounting for 49.75% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Carpentersville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Carpentersville include Irish, Italian, Polish, and Swedish.
+Important ancestries of people in Carpentersville include German, Polish, Irish, Italian, and English.

-The most common language spoken in Carpentersville is Spanish.
-Other important languages spoken here include English and Slavic languages.
+The most common language spoken in Carpentersville is English.
+Other important languages spoken here include Spanish and Langs. of India.